markcheret/footnotes/readme.txt

 == Description ==

-footnotes gives you the ability to display decently-formated footnotes on your WordPress Pages or Posts. footnotes aims to be the all-in-one solution that ships with a set of sane defaults (those footnotes we know from offline publishing) but also give the user control over how their footnotes are being displayed.
+**footnotes** aims to be the all-in-one solution that ships with a set of sane defaults but also give the user control over how their footnotes are being displayed.

-footnotes displays all footnote texts found within the customizable shortcodes below the footer of your website as a styled list of references with backlinks to the actual footnote.
-In future releases of the plugin, you can decide, where the reference list is displayed.
+**footnotes** gives you the ability to display decently-formated footnotes on your WordPress Pages or Posts (those footnotes we know from offline publishing).

+= Main Features =
+- Fully customizable **footnotes** shortcode
+- Decide, where your **footnotes** are displayed (position of the Reference Container)
+- Responsive Reference Container
+- Mouse-Over Box with clickable links
+- Automatic numbering of your **footnotes**
+- Choose from a list of symbols to represent your **footnotes**
+- Button in both the Visual and the Text editor
+  - Add **footnotes** into your Page / Post with ease of use by selecting your text and clicking the button
+- Display **footnotes** inside a Widget

 The current version is available on wordpress.org: http://downloads.wordpress.org/plugin/footnotes.zip